racket/racket/README.md

 repositories, mostly under [the Racket GitHub organization](https://github.com/racket).

-Distribution and Documentation
+Quick Start
 ------------------------------

-Download a built version of Racket from
+Pre-built versions of Racket for a variety of operating systems and architectures, as well as convienient source distributions are available at

   [https://download.racket-lang.org](https://download.racket-lang.org)

+Racket comes with extensive documentation, including several tutorials.
-View documentation for the distribution and packages at
+You can read all of this documentation, as well as documentation for third-party packages at

   [https://docs.racket-lang.org](https://docs.racket-lang.org)